-Adam Johnson, Assistant conductor
+Adam Johnson, Conductor-in-residence

 After three seasons crowned with success at the Calgary Philharmonic Orchestra, where he was successively conductor in residence and associate conductor, since September 1, 2016, he has occupied the position of assistant conductor with the OSM.